dinhomathias/Amc/Code-snippets.md

     # updater.start_[polling|webhook]()
     # updater.idle()

-    # Run again after bot has been properly shut down
+    # Run again after bot has been properly shutdown
     save_jobs(job_queue)

 if __name__ == '__main__':
     main()
 ```

 #### An (good) error handler
 The following snippet is an example of an error handler.
 It notifies the user when an error happens and notifies the dev(s) of the error, including the traceback and where it happend.
 The comments in the code try to explain exactly what happens when and why, so editing it to fit your special needs should be a breeze.